PatSunter/credo/README.txt

 After that, you should be good to go!

-If you wish to build a local copy of the CREDO documentation:
+If you wish to build a local copy of the CREDO documentation, you will need to first install the 'Sphinx' documentation tool, and the 'Graphviz' plotting library (for more on these see the doc appendix).
+Then:
 1. cd doc
 2. make html
 3. make latex; pushd _build/latex; make all-pdf; popd